homebridge/homebridge/.github/ISSUE_TEMPLATE/support-request.md

 ---
 name: Support Request
 about: Need help installing Homebridge?
+If you are having an issue with a certain plugin, please raise the issue on that plugin's project page instead.
 title: ''
 labels: question
 assignees: ''